-11.6 INFORMATION MANAGEMENT
+12.6 INFORMATION MANAGEMENT

-Information management (IM) is the process of collecting, storing, managing and maintaining information in all its forms.
-Information management is a broad term that incorporates policies and procedures for centrally managing and sharing information among different individuals, organizations and/or information systems throughout the information life cycle.
-Information management may also be called information asset management.
+maintaining information in all its forms.
+Information

+management is a broad term that incorporates policies and

+procedures for centrally managing and sharing information

-Information management is generally enterprise an information system concept, where an organization produces, owns and manages a suite of information.
+systems throughout the information life cycle.
+Information called information management may also be management.
+Information management is generally an information system concept, where an organization produces, owns and manages a suite of information.
 The information can be in the form of physical data (such as papers, documents and books), or digital data assets.
 Information management deals with the level and control of an organization's governance over its information assets.
 Information management is typically achieved through purpose-built information management systems and by supporting business processes and guidelines.
 Moreover, IM also focuses on how that information is shared and delivered to various recipients, including individuals and different computing devices such as an organization's website, computers, servers, applications and/or mobile devices.